OSINTI4L/The-Kitchen-Sink/OSINTials.md

 [↑ Back To Top](#contents)

 ## Tor Hidden Services
 >**A NOTE ON THIS SECTION**, if you do not see certain directories, search engines, or forums in this list it's for a reason.
 I refuse to list any hidden services that do not utilize filters or have rules in place to prevent indexing egregiously degenerate content.
+Due to the volatility of the Tor network, expect certain services to be down temporarily or permanently.
 ### Link Directories
 - **Daunt.Link**
     - daunt.link